Peripheral artery disease - legs

 Blood tests may show high cholesterol or diabetes.

-If you are taking medicines for high blood pressure or diabetes, take them as your doctor has prescribed.
+If you are taking medicines for high blood pressure or diabetes, take them as your provider has prescribed.

-Some people with peripheral artery disease may need to have the limb removed (amputated).
+Some people with PAD may need to have the limb removed (amputated).

 When to Contact a Medical Professional